Skip to main content

 The Roles

-• Command Center Administrator: The person who maintains and evolves an organization's sovereign AI command center: agent orchestration, context architecture, and access governance
+• Business OS Administrator: The person who maintains and evolves an organization's sovereign agentic business OS: agent orchestration, context architecture, and access governance.

 More roles being added.
 If you're doing applied AI work that doesn't fit a known category, you may be early to something.
 Tell us about it.